Skip to main content

 Recommendations

-• Comoros should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.
+• The Comoros should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.

 Can you help us update this state profile?
 Send e-mail